Physics-Informed Neural Operator for Learning Partial Differential Equations: Physics-informed neural operator (PINO)

 \section{Physics-informed neural operator (PINO)}

 We propose the PINO framework that uses one neural operator model $\G_\theta$ for solving both operator learning problems and equation solving problems.
 It consists of two phases

-\begin{itemize} \item \textbf{Pre-train the solution operator}: learn a neural operator $\G_\theta$ to approximate $\Gtrue$ using either/both the data loss $\Jdata$ and/or the PDE loss $\Jpde$ which can be additional to the dataset. \item \textbf{Test-time optimization}: use $\G_\theta(a)$ as the ansatz to approximate $u^{\dagger}$ with the pde loss $\Lpde$ and/or an additional operator loss $\Lanchor$ obtained from the pre-train phase. \end{itemize}
+\begin{itemize} \item \textbf{operator learning}: learn a neural operator $\G_\theta$ to approximate the target solution operator $\Gtrue$ using either/both the data loss $\Jdata$ or/and the PDE loss $\Jpde$. \item \textbf{instance-wise fine-tuning}: use $\G_\theta(a)$ as the ansatz to approximate $u^{\dagger}$ with the pde loss $\Lpde$ and/or an additional operator loss $\Lanchor$ obtained from the operator learning phase. \end{itemize}